jvican/statla/README.md

 your collections *in the blink of an eye*.
 It has been designed to allow statistical computing of new elements incrementally, avoiding to recompute again the elements already computed.

+Statla uses __NIST StRD__ datasets to prove the numerically-stable property when computing the statistics.

 This library is based on the following papers:

 1. [Computing Higher-Order Moments Online by Timothy B. Terriberry](http://people.xiph.org/~tterribe/notes/homs.html)